 How I Quit Smoking and You Can Too

 More than 10 years ago I quit smoking (the date was February 21 2005).
 It was not so much that I didn’t like smoking but I just wanted to see if I could do it.
 On the weekend I was skiing with my friend who had quit smoking a week earlier.
-After a lot of skiing and party I came to conclusion that I’m ready.
+After a lot of skiing and party, I concluded that I’m ready.
 And by the way, you can do it, too!

 Why I think most people can quit is that when I filled in the addiction test my result was:

 You have a high addiction to nicotine, remember cravings can hamper your quit attempts so you should use stop smoking medication to increase your chances of success.
 You should also think about using techniques to help you manage them when they appear.

 I had smoked for 15 years 15-20 cigarettes per day.
 That makes about 82,000 cigarettes in total!
 If I could do it, anybody can.
 So, here’s how I did it.

 I had had the idea to quit smoking for a year and even switched to medium cigarettes.
 On the January 1st, I switched to very light cigarettes.
 Actually, these smokes were so weak that sometimes I had to check if they were really lit.
 I had seven weeks of lower nicotine levels in me than usual.